St Botolph's Church, Boston

 St Botolph's Church is the Anglican parish church of Boston, Lincolnshire, England.
-It has been referred to as "Boston Stump" since it was constructed.
-Its tower is 266 ft 9 in tall, and was long used as a landmark for sailors; on a clear day it can be seen from Norfolk.
-The church is a grade I listed building.
+It has been referred to as "Boston Stump" since it was constructed in the 16th century.
+Its tower is 266 ft 9 in tall, and was long used as a landmark for the Boston fishermen; on a clear day it can be seen from Norfolk.
+The church is a Grade I listed building.

 Background

 The church has one of the tallest medieval towers in the country, with a height of approximately 266 feet 9 inches (81.31m).

-It can be seen for miles around; its prominence accentuated by the flat surrounding countryside known as The Fens.
-On a clear day, it can be seen from East Anglia on the other side of The Wash.
-The nickname, Boston Stump (also known as "The Stump"), is often used as a reference to the whole church building or for the parish community housed by it.
+It can be seen for miles around; its prominence accentuated by the flat surrounding countryside known as the Fens.
+On a clear day, it can be seen from East Anglia on the other side of the Wash.
+The nickname, Boston Stump (also known as "the Stump"), is often used as a reference to the whole church building or for the parish community housed by it.
 The formal name is Saint Botolph's Parochial Church of Boston.
 The name "Boston" is thought to have evolved from "Botolph's Town".